Alejandra Ospina provides velvet-voiced audio description.— The New Yorker (March 2023)

 She has previously trained and performed in physically integrated dance work (Infinity Dance Theater, Heidi Latsky Dance, ZCO Dance Project).

-She sings regularly with the Peace of Heart Choir, and sometimes with other folks, too.
+She sings when she can with the Peace of Heart Choir, and sometimes with other folks, too.

 She works regularly as a media access provider on a variety of projects, for which she might create content as an audio describer, translator, or closed caption provider.